yurilewd/BRC-MovementPlus/README.md

 <p style="text-align: center;">Many of the features included can be tweaked or outright disabled via the config file.</p>

+## Know Incompatible Mods
+DontSetMySpeedPLS - using this won't crash the game, but it does break multiple mechanics for both mods.

 ## New Features